SharkSnack/shiren-5/content/items/weapons.md

 ### Torch

-Technically not a weapon, but it's equipped in the same slot as a sword.<br/>Torches dim after every 250 turns, and burn out once the radius falls below 1.<br/>(example: Fine Torch dims after 250 turns, and lasts a total of 500 turns)<br/>Blessed torches dim after every 500 turns, making them last twice as long.
+Technically not a weapon, but it's equipped in the same slot as a sword.<br/>Torches dim by 1 stage every 250 turns, and burn out once the radius falls below 1.<br/>(Example: Fine Torch dims after 250 turns, and lasts a total of 500 turns)<br/>Blessed torches dim every 500 turns, making them last twice as long.

 <table class="itemDetailsTable">
   <tbody>